-- In the Treeview double-click the Diagram layer to view its properties. - Select Force/Moment results of axial force My in the members.
+- In the Diagram layer to view its properties. - Select Force/Moment results of axial force My in the members.
 Click the OK button to finish.

 Note that 'Orientate by element axes' is the default diagram display option for all components other than Fx.
 This can be changed by selecting the Diagram display tab and selecting 'Orientate flat to screen / page' as necessary.